PleaseStopAsking/nClam/README.md

 # nClam.Net
 nClam.Net is a tiny library which helps you scan files or directories using a ClamAV server.
 It contains a simple API which encapsulates the communication with the ClamAV server as well as the parsing of its results.
 The library is licensed under the Apache License 2.0.

+## Note: This repo was forked from the original nClam project so a fix could be implemented that went ignored by the nClam maintainers.
+With that said, this repo should not be relied upon without consideration of long term support.
+If and when the nClam resolves the original issue, I will likely migrate my use back to their package as I am not a full developer and maintaining this project is not feasible.

 ## Dependencies
 ClamAV Server, also known as clamd.
 It is a free, open-source virus scanner.
 Win32 ports can be obtained here: http://oss.netfarm.it/clamav/